emberjs/rfcs/text/0779-first-class-component-templates.md

 - Even the workaround via `ember-holy-futuristic-template-namespacing-batman` requires using different names for modules in Ember than their Node package name when the Node package uses [npm scopes][scopes].
 (This was one of the original motivations for exploring a design which leverages JavaScript modules, in fact!)
 Since our resolution modes must ultimately deal in JavaScript terms, we are in the position of always potentially being one ecosystem shift away from another syntax conflict with template-language-only designs for managing scope.

 - It requires our tooling to understand Ember's resolution rules, and our tooling cannot take advantage of existing ecosystem tooling.
-Our language servers, for example, have to more or less reimplement Ember’s resolver themselves.
+Our language servers, for example, have to more or less re-implement Ember’s resolver themselves.

 - There is a substantial performance cost to dynamically resolving components by name at runtime.
 This can be mitigated by using the combination of something like `ember-holy-futuristic-template-namespacing-batman` with the [strict resolver][strict-resolver], but the strict resolver is not standard—and really cannot be without something like this proposal.[^strict-resolver-rfc]